 Children's Hospital Quality Assurance (QA) Meetings

 The QA meeting is an essential feature of our continuing mission to improve the quality of patient care and enhance patient safety.
 During this interdisciplinary meeting, morbidities, mortalities, and patient safety cases are discussed in an open forum.
 Solutions to system problems are discussed and action plans are created, implemented, and tracked.
-All residents have the opportunity to participate in the Children's Hospital QA committee and become actively involved in the hospital's patient safety mission.
+All residents have the opportunity to attend the Children's Hospital QA committee at least once during their second or third year during their y-week.
+Residents also have the opportunity to become actively involved in the hospital's patient safety mission by joining QA committee, where they would take a more active role in participation, if they choose.

 Departmental Research Day